MGR Sivaji Rajini Kamal

-MGR Sivaji Rajini Kamal is a 2015 Indian Tamil-language comedy film directed by Robert, who also starred in the film in the lead role.
+MGR Sivaji Rajini Kamal (also credited as MGR Sivaji Rajini Kamal Rasigargal Narpani Mandram) is a 2015 Indian Tamil-language comedy film directed by Robert, who also starred in the film in the lead role.
 The film stars an ensemble cast including its producer and dialogue writer Vanitha Vijayakumar, Nirosha, Aishwarya and Ramji in other lead roles.
 The film had a musical score by Srikanth Deva and was released on 8 May 2015.

+Plot

+Four drunken friends rob ATMs while donning masks of well-known Tamil actors.
+A female police officer promises to track down and apprehend the offenders.